Enthalpiex/Eccirian-Encrypt/README.md

 - 🖼️**Super Compatibility** - Full compatibility with all hover preview and editing plugins
 - ⚙️ **Hardware Acceleration** - Supports hardware-accelerated encryption and decryption
 - ☁️ **Cloud-sync friendly** - Encrypted files work seamlessly with sync services

+However, we currently have no plans for multi-platform support, meaning it may have bugs on platforms other than Windows and Mac.
+If this bothers you, please use Meld.

 ---